ONSdigital/business-index-dataload/docs/bi-dataload-step-0.md

 * The plan is that when we load subsequent sets of Links from the data science process, we will try to match any Links that have already been loaded previously.
 * This will involve looking at the Links wth UBRNs that have been loaded previously.
 * There will be business rules to determine whether a link should re-use an existing UBRN, or be allocated a fresh UBRN.
+* We will need to work out how to ensure that the new UBRN does not clash with existing UBRNs.
+* Probably the easiest way to do this will be to get the maximum rpevious UBRN prior to running this process, then add this as an offset to the new UBRN.
 * It is not currently clear how or where the old Links data will be stored, but presumably it will be held somewhere in HDFS.
+* We will need to check **all previous BI Links** for any previous occurrence sof the same Link.
 * **Further work is required here to identify the detailed requirements and design an appropriate solution**.

 ## Running step 0 ##